EddyLuten/bhreia.com/docs/adventures/blue-skies/places/korbans-memorial.md

 !!!
 Quote "Korban"
     Laying on a bed of his grown-out white hair inside a glass sphere, you see an ancient Elvish figure slowly moving to face your direction.
 "I hear you," he calls out.
 His blind eyes aimlessly search for something to see.
 Slowly, he lifts himself with his spindly limbs and rests his naked body against the sphere's surface.
 His skin is thin as rice paper, translucent, showing his squirming insides below its surface.
 On his chest is a large scar, healed long ago but still red and wet with inflammation.
 "Who visits me today?"

+## Q&A

-Korban was trapped in this sphere 872 years ago.
-He only speaks Elvish.
+Korban was trapped in this sphere 872 years ago, in 2208.
+He only speaks Elvish and Old Common.

-**Why is he there?** After having slain Amalchi in human form, Donitar, one of the Leikon brothers, trapped him down here.
-The sphere has magical properties that keep him alive indefinitely but don't stop his aging.

-**Why did Donitar do this?** He was a secret follower of Amalchi taking revenge.
-Over the years, other followers of Amalchi have visited Korban to gloat over his condition.
+**Why is he there?** After having slain Amalchi in human form, a group of Amalchi worshippers killed Korban on his way back to Darvia as revenge for killing their incarnated deity.
+A group of humans named the [[human-trinity]] claimed responsibility for the killing to drive a divide between the growing alliance between Elves and Humans.

-**Any lately?** Yes, though he doesn't know precisely how long ago.
+**Has anyone visited lately?** Yes, though he doesn't know precisely how long ago.
 A man visited him, but Korban was blind by then, so he couldn't see him.
-He also doesn't quite know how much time has passed.
+He also doesn't know how much time has passed since his imprisonment.
+He guesses two-hundred years but is shocked to find out it is 872 instead.

+**On Korbantir.** Korban doesn't know that the country is named after him, making him quite emotional.
+The kingdom was named after a brief war during the Third Age when the Western and Eastern regions combined.

+**What does he want?** He wants to be allowed to die.
+Breaking the sphere will end the spell that keeps him alive.
+Learning about the influence of his legacy on this kingdom makes him even more inclined to die to prevent influencing policy or opinion.
+His opinion is that meeting your heroes leads to heartache.

+**Cauldin's Cursed Sword.** Korban gave this sword to Cauldin to commemorate the forming of the friendship between humans and elves.
+Its curse is an effect to punish anyone but Cauldin from wielding it.
+He is happy to lift the curse by speaking the right words if they can get him out.
+See [[cauldins-sword]].

 **What is the painting?** It's a portal to predetermined destinations: